Artwork by Samantha McLeod

-Visual Arts Alberta Association (common name from 1996 – 2012: VAAA; common name from September 2012: Visual Arts Alberta – CARFAC; CARFAC Alberta: common name from September 29th, 2018) is a non-profit organization for visual artists, and the Affiliate for the National Arts Service Organization CARFAC in the province of Alberta.
-CARFAC Alberta has a Board of Directors, an Executive Director working 110 hours/month and three part-time staff each working 80 hours/month or less.
+CARFAC Alberta is a non-profit organization for visual artists, and the Affiliate for the National Arts Service Organization CARFAC in the province of Alberta.
+CARFAC Alberta has a Board of Directors, an Executive Director and three part-time staff.

 CARFAC Alberta operates as one of eight provincial arts service organization (PASO) and a branch for CARFAC (Canadian Artists’ Representation/Le Front des artistes canadiens), Canada’s national voice for visual artists – an organization of artists working for artists.

-The goal of CARFAC Alberta is to work with all Alberta artists and to give them the tools to become more professional in their practice.
+The goal of CARFAC Alberta is to empower Alberta visual artists and give them tools to become more professional in their practice.